dasuos/Binalyze/README.md

 # Binalyze
-Experimental binary loader using libbfd API
+Binary analysis tool using libbfd and Capstone API